Himalayan Yoga Academy

 • Excessive Stress

-• Environmental Factors: Possible Toxins could include: pesticide and herbicide used in farming, toxins released by industrial plants, air pollution related to road traffic.
+• Environmental Factors: Possible Toxins could include pesticides and herbicides used in farming, toxins released by industrial plants, air pollution related to road traffic.

 • Excessive Alcohol Consumption